ScribeShadow: The Translation Tool Built by Indie Publishers Who Couldn't Afford Translators

 What Else Is Under the Hood

-Beyond core translation, ScribeShadow handles several adjacent tasks that authors need when going international:
+Beyond core translation, ScribeShadow handles several adjacent tasks that matter when you’re going international.

 Metadata translation.
-Your book description, keywords, and subtitle need to be in the target language too.
+Your book description and keywords need to be in the target language too, along with your subtitle.
 ScribeShadow translates these alongside your manuscript, so you’re not cobbling together your German blurb in a separate tool.

 Cover text translation.
-If your cover has text that needs translating (a subtitle, a tagline, a “Book One of the…” series marker), the platform handles that.
+If your cover has text that needs translating (a subtitle or a series marker like “Book One of the…”), the platform handles that.

 AI-based proofreading.
 The platform offers translation refinement tools, letting you review and adjust passages after the initial translation.
 ScribeShadow has also partnered with WordCount.ink, a proofreading service, for authors who want a human set of eyes on their translated text.